Tripsy/nextjs.test/README.md

 # TODO

+1. implement action on status buttons for user
+2. do user view
-1. redo language -> split to different files
+3. redo language -> split to different files
-2. templates
+4. templates
-3. Recap NextJs documentation
+5. Recap NextJs documentation
-4. recover password & other account pages
+6. recover password & other account pages
-5. terms page
+7. terms page
-6. Replace all console.error with logging
+8. Replace all console.error with logging

 # IDEAS